Thousand Islands National Park is among the most parks in all of Canada. Discover castles, culture, wildlife and more in the Thousand Islands.

 Where Is Thousand Islands National Park Ontario

-By national park standards, Thousand Islands National Park is pretty tiny.
+By Canadian national park standards, Thousand Islands National Park is pretty tiny.
 The park covers just a 24.4 square km (15.16 square mile) area between Landon Bay and Mallorytown Landing, while the islands stretch between the cities of Brockville and Kingston.
 Positioned on the eastern shores of the St. Lawrence River, the Thousand Islands sits right on the border of the United States and is a popular destination for both Canadian and American travelers.

 The main entrance of Thousands Islands park is located on the Mallorytown inland just off of the Thousand Islands Parkway.
 The Thousand Islands Parkway runs along the St. Lawrence River from Gananoque to Butternut Bay, where it reconnects with HWY 401.
 The island chain of Thousand Islands park stretches through the St. Lawrence River.
 This means that much of Thousand Islands Ontario is only accessible via boat.